intothevoid/bikeshed/python/motogp_dl/README.md

 The script can be configured by changing the values of the following variables in the `config.yaml` file.
 Some of these can also be set as environment variables in the `config.env` file, for added security.
 ```
 FEED - The URL of the RSS feed to check for new posts
-DOWNLOAD_TYPES - example: ["motogp", "formula 1"].
+POSITIVE_FILTERS - example: ["motogp", "formula 1"].
 The script will only download videos that match one of these keywords in post titles.
+NEGATIVE_FILTERS - example: ["practice", "request"].
+The script will not download videos that match any of these keywords in post titles.
 DOWNLOAD_DIR - The directory where the videos will be downloaded to.
-QUALITY - ex.
-"1080" or "720".
-The script will only download videos that match this quality in the title.
 INTERVAL_MINS - Interval in minutes between each check for new posts.
 Integer value in mins.
 DELETE_OLD_FILES - If set to True, the script will delete old videos if the disk is under threshold value described below.
 DELETE_OLD_FILES_THRESHOLD - The minimum amount of free disk space in GB.
 If the disk is under this threshold, the script will delete old videos.
 Integer value in GB.